erayckc52/portfolio_website/README.md

 # Portfolio Website

 ## Description
-This portfolio website serves as a showcase for my professional journey, technical skills, and completed projects.
+This portfolio website serves as a showcase for my professional journey, technical skills and completed projects.
 Designed to be visually appealing and user-friendly, it demonstrates my expertise in modern web development and responsive design principles.

 ## Features
-- **Interactive Sections**: Includes About Me, Experience, Projects, and Contact sections.
+- **Interactive Sections**: Includes About Me, Experience, Projects and Contact sections.
 - **Responsive Design**: Ensures seamless usability across all devices and screen sizes.
 - **Dynamic Components**: Built with React.js to provide smooth transitions and engaging content.
 - **Contact Form**: Integrated with EmailJS for secure and efficient message handling.